 Making vegan rajas con crema (ROASTED POBLANO PEPPERS IN VEGAN CREMA) is very easy; in four simple steps, you will have one of my favorite dishes ready to serve to your whole family.

-- Wash the poblano peppers, cut the top of it (the stem), and then cut the poblano peppers lengthwise.
-Remove the seeds and, with a smaller knife, remove the veins, cut into thin strips.
+- Wash the poblano peppers, cut the stem, and then cut the poblano peppers lengthwise.
+Remove the seeds and, with a smaller knife, remove the veins, and cut them into thin strips.

 - Cut an onion into thin slices.